 - CherYsh runs 2 Community Kitchens, and established 1 Central Kitchen.

-- Over 50 women earned skills for livelihoods, and 47 earned a livelihood.
+- 80 women are learning skills for livelihoods, and 62 are earning a livelihood.

 Fund Utilisation Statement